yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/ediscovery-reviewset-addtoreviewset.md

 Namespace: microsoft.graph.ediscovery

-Start the process of adding a collection from Microsoft 365 services to a review set.
+Start the process that adds a collection from Microsoft 365 services to a review set.
 After the operation is created, you can get the status of the operation by retrieving the `Location` parameter from the response headers.
 The location provides a URL that will return a [caseExportOperation](../resources/ediscovery-caseexportoperation.md).

 ## Permissions